Clique trees of infinite locally finite chordal graphs: Infinite clique trees

-\begin{proof} We argue with a compactness argument, which is a standard approach in infinite graph theory (c.f.~\cite[Chapter~8.1]{Diestel__GraphTheory__Springer_2005}).
-Arguments of this type are often useful to obtain a result for infinite graphs from its finite counterpart.\\
+We use a compactness argument, which is a standard approach in infinite graph theory (c.f.~\cite[Chapter~8.1]{Diestel__GraphTheory__Springer_2005}).
+Arguments of this type are often useful to obtain a result for infinite graphs from its finite counterpart.